-If you are missing teeth or need to replace one or more of your teeth, the small risk that you could swallow a denture, if it becomes loose, might just be one more reason to consider getting best dental implants miami instead of dentures.
+If you are missing teeth or need to replace one or more of your teeth, the small risk that you could swallow a denture if it becomes loose might be one more reason to consider getting the best dental implants in Miami instead of dentures.

 Medical history is full of strange, unexpected cases.
 Since these cases are rare, when they do occur, it can be surprising.